oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 applications, including incorporating additional OAuth extensions where needed.

-OAuth 2.0 for Browser-Based Apps addresses the similarities between implementing OAuth for native apps as well as browser-based apps, and includes additional considerations when running in a browser.
+OAuth 2.0 for Browser-Based Apps addresses the similarities between implementing OAuth for native apps and browser-based apps, and includes additional considerations when running in a browser.
 This is primarily focused on OAuth, except where OpenID Connect provides additional considerations.